antsht/IInventory_Blazor/memory-bank/progress.md

 - [ ] No unit tests
 - [ ] No integration tests
 - [ ] No error boundary components
-- [ ] ESC listener cleanup in app.js could be improved (remove specific handler vs document listener)
+- [ ] ESC listener cleanup in app.js could be improved